thinlizzy/Caya/HOWTO.md

 This library provides a collection of classes and functions that aim to simplify some of the heavy-lifting involved in implementing simple 2D games using HTML5.
 It aims to be lightweight and provide a clear API that's both powerful and easy to use, and lets you focus on game logic instead of working with all the technical details behind the scenes.

 This engine is still in ongoing development.
-The release version is stable but the API may change in future releases.
+The release version is stable, but API may change in future releases.

 ## Quick start guide

-To get started, create a HTML file with your favorite HTML5 template and add a canvas element to it:
+To get started, create a HTML file with your favorite HTML5 template and add a canvas element of desired dimensions to it:

 ```HTML
 <canvas id="myCanvasID" width="500" height="400"></canvas>
 ```

-Include Caya and the associated scripts for your game to the HTML:
+Add Caya and the associated scripts for your game to the HTML:

 ```HTML
 <script src="path/to/caya.min.js"></script>